Hujanen91/The-Longdog-Hunt-PP4/README.md

 - Thanks to the slack community for help and somewhere to vent when things get hard.

-- Thanks to Rackstorm for letting me vent when stuff got hard and frustrating and helping me out with tips and by checking out and test my project.
-I've used her code for likes and likes page as inspiration to get stuff to work when it didn't [Rackstorm](https://github.com/Rackstorm)
+- Thanks to [Rackstorm](https://github.com/Rackstorm) for letting me vent when stuff got hard and frustrating and helping me out with tips and by checking out and test my project.
+I've used her code for likes and likes page as inspiration to get stuff to work when it didn't.

 - A big thank you to my mentor [Gareth McGirr](https://github.com/Gareth-McGirr/) for the continuing support in all my projects.